manussekhar/German_Notes/Conjugation/Conjugation.md

-How verb changes based on sub
+How verb changes based on subjec

 Sentence structure is Subject + verb + object + optional adjective